Music of Cuba: Musicology in Cuba

 Throughout the years, the Cuban nation has developed a wealth of musicological material created by numerous investigators and experts on this subject.
 The work of some authors who provided information about the music in Cuba during the 19th century was usually included in chronicles covering a more general subject.
 The first investigations and studies specifically dedicated to the musical art and practice did not appear in Cuba until the beginning of the 20th century.

-A list of important personalities that have contributed to musicological studies in Cuba includes Fernando Ortiz, Eduardo Sánchez de Fuentes, Emilio Grenet, Alejo Carpentier, Argeliers León, Maria Teresa Linares, Pablo Hernández Balaguer, Alberto Muguercia and Zoila Lapique.
+Some important personalities that have contributed to musicological studies in Cuba are Fernando Ortiz, Eduardo Sánchez de Fuentes, Emilio Grenet, Alejo Carpentier, Argeliers León, Maria Teresa Linares, Pablo Hernández Balaguer, Alberto Muguercia and Zoila Lapique.

-A second generation of musicologists formed after de Cuban revolution of 1959 include: Zoila Gómez, Victoria Elí, Alberto Alén Pérez, Rolando Antonio Pérez Fernández and Leonardo Acosta.
+A second generation of musicologists formed after the Cuban revolution of 1959 include Zoila Gómez, Victoria Elí, Alberto Alén Pérez, Rolando Antonio Pérez Fernández and Leonardo Acosta.

 Most recently, a group of young Cuban musicologists have earned a well deserved reputation within the international academic field, due to their solid investigative work.
-Some of the most prominent members of this group are: Miriam Escudero Suástegui, Liliana González Moreno, Iván César Morales Flores and Pablo Alejandro Suárez Marrero.
+Some of the most prominent members of this group are Miriam Escudero Suástegui, Liliana González Moreno, Iván César Morales Flores and Pablo Alejandro Suárez Marrero.